No UFO's: Development

 As Model 500, Atkins created his own music label called Metroplex to release what he described as "more funk and bass-heavy electro tracks."
 The tracks for the first Model 500 release were done in the basement of Atkins mother's home on the East side of Detroit.
 As Atkins was taking an audio engineering course at The Recording Institute of Detroit, he would return home to apply the skills he learned on his own recordings.
-They were recorded with an 8-track tape recorder and a 16 channel mixing board and using a Roland TR-909 for the drum track sequence.
+They were recorded with an 8-track tape recorder and a 16 channel mixing board and using a Roland TR-909 for the drum track sequence, and a Korg MS-10 for the synths.
 Atkins recollected that it took about two days to finish the track "Future".

 Atkins felt strongly in his style of music and said that "setting up Metroplex was the only way to get it out there."
 Atkins had previously attempted to send "No UFO's" to other music labels who turned it down.